Unique and Rugged Island in the Southern Part of Australia

 5 travellers have this on their Bucket List

 Tasmania is considered a natural wonder.
-Isolated from the mainland of Australia, the island has interesting and unique flora and fauna that cannot be found elsewhere.
-More than 37 percent of the island’s natural areas is protected.
-It’s an idea place to explore and watch wildlife.
+The Dutchman Abel Tasman discovered it, hence the name.
+More than 37 percent of the island’s natural areas are protected.
+It’s an ideal place to explore and watch wildlife.

 Cradle Mountain National Park is in my opinion the most beautiful part of the island.
 This nature reserve is ideal to see countless wombats in the wild, the animals often walk around the entrance of the park.
 You can also see other wildlife such as echidna and many birds.
 Drive slowly, because animals regularly cross the road.